Exene9/RiseUp/README.md

 **RiseUp** is a 2D platformer where the goal is simple: **Climb**.
 Inspired by classics like *Super Mario Bros.* and modern hits like *Celeste*, the game focuses on "Game Feel"—prioritizing responsive, momentum-based movement and fair combat.

-This project was developed as a capstone engineering challenge to demonstrate the viability of creating high-fidelity 2D games using **Unreal Engine 5** and the **Blueprint Visual Scripting** system[cite: 43].
+This project was developed as a capstone engineering challenge to demonstrate the viability of creating high-fidelity 2D games using **Unreal Engine 5** and the **Blueprint Visual Scripting** system.

 ### Key Features
 * **Vertical Locomotion System:** Physics tuned for "snappy" controls, including "Coyote Time" (jump buffering) and momentum conservation.